tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 Changelog
 =========

-WAPT-1.8.0-6631 (2019-11-18)
+WAPT-1.8.0-6636 (2020-01-22)
 ----------------------------
-(hash 856cfedc)
+(hash 6637bdb38b62a49a)

 Major changes :
 ++++++++++++++++++++++++++++

 * Client Agent for Linux Debian 8,9,10, Linux Centos 7, Ubuntu 18,19 and Mac os. the package are named wapt-agent and available in https://wapt.tranquil.it/wapt/releases/latest/

-* Repositiory access rules defined in waptconsole.
-Depending of client IP, site, computername, one can define which secondary reporitory to use
+* Repository access rules defined in waptconsole.
+Depending of client IP, site, computername, one can define which secondary reporitory URL to use (Enterprise).

+As a consequence, the DNS query method (with SRV records) is no more supported.

 * The package and signature process has been changed to be compatible with python3.
 Serialization of dict is now sorted by key alphabetically.
-Wapt agents prior than version 1.7.1 will not be able to use new packages. (see git hash SHA-1: f571e55594617b43ed83003faeef4911474a84db
+ Wapt agents prior than version 1.7.1 will not be able to use new packages. (see git hash SHA-1: f571e55594617b43ed83003faeef4911474a84db)
-)

-* Embedded syncing mechanism to upgrade any wapt agent into a secondary remote repository.
+* A wapt agent can now be declared as a secondary Remote repository.
+Integrated syncing with main server repository is handled automatically.
+(Enterprise)

 * waptconsole can now run without elevated priviledges.
 The build of waptagent / waptupgrade package are done in a temporary location.
 When editing a package from waptconsole, PyScripter should be launched with elevated priviledges.

-* waptagent can be digitally signed optionnally, if MS signtool.exe is present in <wapt>\utils\ and if there is a pkcs#12 p12 file with same name as personal certificate crt file, and encrypted with same password.

 * package filename now includes a hash of package content to make it easier to check if download is complete and if package has been scanned (improved speed for large number of packages)